 Even though December is technically low season travel-wise, Portland can still feel pretty busy with locals and visiting family getting out to enjoy holiday events.
 December in Portland is also the coldest, wettest, and darkest month of the whole year.
 So it’s a good thing we have some fun holiday events and things to do as winter begins.

 Holiday Ale Fest – The next weekend after Thanksgiving is the Portland Holiday Ale Fest.
-It’s pretty cool to drink seasonal beers under the giant Christmas tree at Pioneer Courthouse Square.
-Canceled 2020.
+This beer festival is a pretty cool reason to drink seasonal beers under the giant Christmas tree at Pioneer Courthouse Square.

 Christmas Lights in Portland – Zoo Lights, Grotto & more – There are quite a few annual Christmas light events in Portland.
 Our favorites are Zoo Lights at the Oregon Zoo, and the Festival of Lights at The Grotto.
 And there’s Peacock Lane, a drive-through lights called Winter Wonderland at PIR, and even a Christmas Ship Parade!

 And that’s a wrap on my month by month guide to the best of Portland!
-I hope that helps you find a time that suits your style.
+I hope this guide helps you find the best time to visit Portland, that suits your style.
 And if you’re local, I hope you now have a few more ideas for fun things to do in Portland, year round!
 Need more ideas?
 Check out my itinerary for 24 hours in Portland, Oregon.
-Here’s to 2022 bringing more travel and events, less COVID restrictions, more health and happiness, and lots of Portland fun.
+Here’s to 2022 bringing more travel and events, less COVID restrictions, more health and happiness, and lots of Portland fun!